korawica/fmtutil/docs/features/formatters/formatter.md

 # Formatter

+The main purpose is **Formatter Objects** for `parse` and `format` with string value, such as `Datetime`, `Version`, and `Serial` formatter objects.
+These objects were used for parse any filename with put the format string value.

+The formatter able to enhancement any format value from sting value, like in `Datetime`, for `%B` value that was designed for month shortname (`Jan`, `Feb`, etc.) that does not support in build-in `datetime` package.

+!!! important

+    The main usage of this formatter object is `parse` and `format` method.

+## API

 ```text
 Formatter object for inherit to any formatter subclass that define
 format and parse method.
 The base class will implement necessary